tweag/terraform-provider-nixos/README.md

 Terraform Provider NixOS
 ==================

+**Archived**: this project is not maintained anymore.
+You can use https://github.com/tweag/terraform-nixos instead.

 NixOps has too many responsibilities and not a big enough community.
 The goal is to reduce NixOps' realm of control by moving all provisioning steps in to Terraform.
 This combines NixOp's deep support